imhicihu/Chapman-documentary/README.md

 * Dependencies
-    - The nature of the work forced lot of dependencies and constrains.
-Most of the issues -along the process- matured and brought new approaches and encouraged creativity in the tools used.
+    - The nature of the work forced a lot of dependencies (mostly of the software side) and constrains.
+Some of the essential data was missing form the beginning.
+    - Most of the issues -along the process- matured and brought new approaches and encouraged creativity in the tools used.

 ### Who do I talk to? ###
 * Repo owner or admin